mephisto83/a-frame-components/docs/radio-component.md

-# Documentation: Using the `a-radio-component` in A-Frame
+# Documentation: Using the `a-radio` in A-Frame

-The `a-radio-component` is a custom A-Frame component designed for creating interactive radio button groups in virtual reality environments.
+The `a-radio` is a custom A-Frame component designed for creating interactive radio button groups in virtual reality environments.
 It allows users to select a single option from a set of choices.
-This document provides a comprehensive guide on how to use the `a-radio-component`.
+This document provides a comprehensive guide on how to use the `a-radio`.

 ## Overview

-The `a-radio-component` is built with A-Frame, a web framework for building virtual reality experiences.
+The `a-radio` is built with A-Frame, a web framework for building virtual reality experiences.
 It utilizes custom elements to create a radio button group, where each radio button can be interacted with using VR controllers or standard mouse input in a browser.
 The component supports customization options such as setting the initial selected value and dynamically updating the choices available.

 ![Radio Component](../imgs/radio-component.png "Radio Component")